· Ivelin Kozarev · Sales Strategy · 6 min read

 Ramp time is your competitive weapon (or weakness)

-Average SDR ramp time sits at 3.2 months.
+SDR ramp time averages 3.2 months.
 Outsourcers who can compress this to 2 months win more business.
 Those who can’t lose RFPs to competitors who promise faster time-to-value.

 The onboarding challenge is getting harder

-Here’s what’s changed: A growing percentage of your new SDRs are in their first or second job ever.
-They don’t just need to learn your methodology—they need to learn how to have professional conversations, period.
+Here’s what changed: More new SDRs are in their first or second job ever.
+They don’t just need to learn your methodology.
+They need to learn how to have professional conversations.

 Traditional “shadow a few calls, then start dialing” doesn’t work when someone has never navigated a business objection in their life.